rizemon/rizemon.github.io/_posts/2023-10-05-tisc-level7b.markdown

 sudo systemctl restart nginx
 ```

-There are several things to note in this script:
+There were several things to note in this script:
 1. Server private key (`server.key`) and certificate (`server.crt`)
 2. CA private key (`ca.key`) and certificate (`ca.crt`)
-3. The reverse proxy configuration to `flag_server`, which is a virtual host hosted on the same web server and is serving pages from `/var/www/html`
+3. The reverse proxy configuration to `flag_server`, which was a virtual host hosted on the same web server and was serving pages from `/var/www/html`
-4. The `index.html` from the S3 bucket `devsecmeow2023flag2` that is copied to `/var/www/html`
+4. The `index.html` from the S3 bucket `devsecmeow2023flag2` that was copied to `/var/www/html`

-With the `server.key` and `server.crt` that should already been signed by the production environment's issuer, they can be used to access the production web server to get the second part of the flag like so:
+With the `server.key` and `server.crt` that should already been signed by the production environment's issuer, they could be used to access the production web server to get the second part of the flag like so:

 ```bash
 $ curl -k --cert ./server.crt --key server.key https://54.255.155.134/